Course Outline – Statement of Attainment: TLILIC2001 Licence to operate a forklift

 - Groups can sit for the theory/calculations test at one time providing there is sufficient separation.
 The assessor will supervise the written assessment at all times.

-- For the practical test you will be required to complete set tasks using a compliant order picker or operator elevated turret forklift.
+- For the practical test, you will be required to complete set tasks using a compliant operator elevated turret forklift.
 Tests cannot proceed if the forklift is non-compliant however full assessment fee will be charged.
 If you are unsure whether the forklift is compliant contact our office for advice.

 Forkpro, as far as is practical, will ensure that employers and candidates are kept informed of their progress through the training and assessment process.